ashleymaeconard/time2splice/README.md

 `1_get_fastq_files.sh`

-Retrieves .fastq files by passing in the `SraAccList.txt` from aforementioned step.
+Retrieves .fastq files by passing in `SraAccList.txt` from aforementioned step.

 `2_run_fastQC.sh`

-Runs FastQC for all .fastq.gz files in a given directory.
+Runs FastQC for all .fastq files in a given directory.

 `3_run_trim_galore.sh`